The cause is unknown.

 Biopsy of the Temporal Artery

-With treatment, most people recover fully, but the disorder may recur.
+With treatment, most people with giant cell arteritis recover fully, but the disorder may return.

 Doctors recommend people take a low dose of aspirin daily to help prevent strokes.